harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-io-stress.md

 title: Pod IO stress
 ---

-Pod I/O stress is a Kubernetes pod-level chaos fault that:

-- Causes disk stress on the application pod.
+Pod I/O stress is a Kubernetes pod-level chaos fault that causes IO stress on the application pod by spiking the number of input and output requests.
 - Aims to verify the resiliency of applications that share this disk resource for ephemeral (or persistent) storage.

 ![Pod IO Stress](./static/images/pod-stress.png)